 Emergence of Multi-Level Biological Systems

-multicellular life, and they all still play a role in everyday living
+multicellular life, and they all still play important roles in

-The many successive levels of emergence that led to life on the planet
+Many successive levels of emergence led to life on the planet

 - A couple of seconds after

 the big bang, the quarks, gluons, leptons, etc. condensed into

 - As the universe expanded and cooled over a few hundred